 After-sales, Afterthought?

-Customers feel that shift immediately.
+My experience has shown that customers feel that shift immediately.

 Want More Insights?